-7.1.
-Regulatory Status
+7.1 Regulatory Status

-The ACD, the Depositary and the Investment Managers are authorised and regulated by the Financial Conduct Authority.
+The ACD, the Depositary and the Investment Manager are authorised and regulated by the Financial Conduct Authority of 25 The North Colonnade, Canary Wharf, London E14 5HS.

-7.2.
-Authorised Corporate Director
+7.2 Authorised Corporate Director

-The ACD is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales on 30 July 1985 (registered company no.1934644).
+The ACD is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales on 30 July 1985.